CrazyDiamond567/comp698-final/DOCUMENTATION.md

 	1. Instead of README.md, your first two initialized files should be DOCUMENTATION.md and CHANGELOG.md
 ![Follow these instructions to initialize your new repository](/images/new_repository_instructions.PNG)

-#### Docker Setup
+#### Docker Cloud Setup
 Docker is our Unit-Testing and Enviornment software.
 Because programs often run differently on different OS's; it helps to have an enviornment which you control completely.
 Docker allows this by creating a virtual machine.
-Docker can also be configured to automatically test new code as you upload it to github.
+We are using something called docker cloud which does this over the internet.
+It can also be configured to automatically test new code as you upload it to github.

 1. Make a docker cloud account, or login to one that already exists
 1. Create a new repository, and connect it to your github repository